GravO8/halftone-lines/README.md

 ## 3. Drawing

 While scanning, the position of the different image regions visited and their respective mean grey level intensity are stored in a dictionary, indexed by the region's `y` position (variable `self.canvas_r`).
+The output image is created by iterating this dictionary as each of its entries corresponds to a line.
+The lines are created with the `SigmoidPolygon` class that, as the name suggests, creates the polygons that are then actually drawn.
+The points in this line are added with the `height` method that specifies the thickness (or height) the line should have at a particular position.
+The smooth thickness variation is implemented with a sigmoid function (see the `make_sigmoid` method).
+As the lines are drawn tilted (following the kernel's orientation), they must be rotated to match the original orientation by reverting the `angle` degrees rotation and finally, they are translatated to the center of the image.